FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 }
 ```

 You don't have to provide any command-line parameters.
 The debugger extension will set the ones it needs, like `--port` and `--data-dir`.
 But you can add your own if you want to customize something about the way the engine starts up.
-For the complete list of command-line arguments the engine accepts, see [the Autodesk Interactive Help](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_reference_engine_command_line_html).

 ## Step 5.
 Start debugging!